MustyEarLobe/FlightFinder/README.md

 # Notes
 In this project, I wanted my ability to utilize Api, MVC, Nunit testing technology.

-I considered that business could be handling larger data than 100 characters, So I wanted to demonstrate my knowledge of optimization by both Sterilizing, and Manipulating the data then exercising Batching.
+I considered that the business could be handling larger data than 100 characters, So I wanted to demonstrate my knowledge of optimization by both Sterilizing, and Manipulating the data then exercising Batching.

 I also considered appropriate data types, using ImmutableArray was the best for a constant as it is easily scalable.
 If I was to Scale Up I would have used HashSets rather than Tuples, but as this is not the scope of the project and I like using Tuples, I chose Tuples.